poe-platform/yt-summarizer-poe/README.md

-# Poe API Bot tutorial
+# YT Summarizer Poe

-This is the companion repository to the Poe API bot [quick start](https://developer.poe.com/api-bots/quick-start).
-Please follow that guide for instructions on how to use this repository.
+This is the source code for the Poe bot that summarizes Youtube videos.